xiuql/BDSIM4CEPC/manual/source/model_description.rst

 Coordinates & Units
 -------------------

-In Geant4, global euclidean coordinates are used for tracking purposes, however, in describing a lattice with BDSIM, curvilinear coordinates are used as is common with accelerators (X,Y,S).
+In Geant4, global Euclidean coordinates are used for tracking purposes, however, in describing a lattice with BDSIM, curvilinear coordinates are used as is common with accelerators (X,Y,S).